olopez94/Google_data/01_Foundations/Week04/Data visualization/readme.md

   <li>Spreadsheets (Microsoft Excel or Google Sheets)</li>
   <p>The built-in charts and graphs in spreadsheets made the process of creating visuals quick and easy. </p>
   <li>Visualization software (Tableau)</li>
+  <p>Tableau is a popular data visualization tool that lets you pull data from nearly any system and turn it into compelling visuals or actionable insights.
+The platform offers built-in visual best practices, which makes analyzing and sharing data fast, easy, and (most importantly) useful.</p>
   <li></li>
 </ul>